CodeAndWeb/ngx-translate.org/src/content/docs/04-recipes/08-handle-missing-translations.md

 slug: recipes/handle-missing-translations
 ---

-You can set up a provider for the `MissingTranslationHandler` in the bootstrap of your application (recommended), or in the `providers` property of a component.
+You can set up a provider for the [`MissingTranslationHandler`](/reference/missing-translation-handler-api) in the bootstrap of your application (recommended), or in the `providers` property of a component.
 It will be called when the requested translation is not available.
 The only required method is `handle` where you can do whatever you want.
 If this method returns a value or an observable (that should return a string), then this will be used.
 Just don't forget that it will be called synchronously from the `instant` method.

-You can use `useDefaultLang` to decide whether default language string should be used when there is a missing translation in current language.
-Default value is true.
-If you set it to false, `MissingTranslationHandler` will be used instead of the default language string.
+You can use [`useDefaultLang`](/reference/translate-module-api) to decide whether default language string should be used when there is a missing translation in current language.
+Default value is `true`.
+If you set it to `false`, `MissingTranslationHandler` will be used instead of the default language string.

 #### Example: